-Risk Impact of Risk if it occurs (H/M/L) Probability of risk occurring (H/M/L) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for dealing with the risk?
-Failure to determine and set the admission arrangements by 15 th April 2018 Ĺ Ĺ The Council is carrying out its statutory duty in accordance with the Welsh Government School Admissions Code.
+Risk Impact Probability What is the Council doing or Who is of Risk if of risk what has it done to avoid the responsible for it occurs occurring risk or reduce its effect dealing with the (H/M/L) (H/M/L) risk?
+Failure to determine and set the admission arrangements by 15th April 2019 L L The Council is carrying out its statutory duty in accordance with the Welsh Government School Admissions Code.
 Chief Education Officer